KrantiBrid98/user2/README.md

 - ApolloClient has been used to store data
 - This app allows the user to Add(Create) a new user, Display(Read) the list of Users, and Delete a particular user
 - Json-server has been created as a db to store the list of Users.
+- Both the ways of implementation i.e functional and class component has been used

 ## Development
 - `npm run run-dev` This will start the json-server on http://localhost:3000/users, start the react app on http://localhost:5000/ and runs the GraphQl playground on http://localhost:4000/graphql